 The Ongoing Action Plan for Fine Parents

-Through the rest of the week, let’s be a little more mindful of the way we praise our kids.
-It doesn’t take very long to get in the habit of praising the right way, once we are aware and make a conscious effort to choose our words carefully.
+Through the rest of the week, let’s be a little more mindful of how we are praising our children.
+It doesn’t take very long to get in the habit of praising the right way, once we are aware and make a conscious effort to choose our effort over skills or innate talent.
 Before long, we would have truly gone from being nagging parents to master motivators and what an amazing day that will be!